The $L^2$-torsion polytope of amenable groups: Introduction

-Recall that a group is \emph{of type F} if it admits a finite classifying space.
-For the present paper the following result due to Wegner \cite[Theorem 5.4.5]{Wegner2000} deserves special attention.
-A group $G$ of type $F$ which is of $\det\geq 1$-class (i.e., the Fuglede-Kadison determinant satisfies $\det_{\N(G)}(A)\geq 1$ for all matrices $A\in M_{m,n}(\zg)$, see \cite[Definition 3.112 and Conjecture 13.2]{Lueck2002}) and contains a non-trivial elementary amenable normal subgroup has vanishing $L^2$-torsion \mbox{$\tor(G) = \tor(EG;\N(G)) = 0$}.
-In particular, the $L^2$-torsion of any elementary amenable group of type $F$ vanishes.
-This result was later slightly generalized \cite[Theorem 1]{Wegner2009}.

-In \cite{FriedlLueck2015, FriedlLueck2015b} Friedl-Lück construct a new invariant $P(X;G)$ called \emph{$L^2$-torsion polytope} of a $G$-CW-complex $X$ (satisfying a number of assumptions, see \cref{sub:pol}), which shares many features with the $L^2$-torsion $\tor(X;\N(G))$.
+In \cite{FriedlLueck2015, FriedlLueck2015b} Friedl-Lück construct a new geometric invariant $P(X;G)$ called \emph{$L^2$-torsion polytope} for a $G$-CW-complex $X$ (satisfying a number of assumptions, see \cref{sub:pol}), which shares many features with the $L^2$-torsion $\tor(X;\N(G))$.
 It takes values in an \emph{integral polytope group} $\P_T(H_1(G)_f)$, which is defined as the Grothendieck group of integral polytopes in $H_1(G)_f\otimes_\Z\R$ up to translation.
 Here $H_1(G)_f$ denotes the free part of the first integral homology $H_1(G)$ of $G$.
+One of the main results of Friedl-Lück's theory states that if $X = \widetilde{M}$ is the universal cover of a $3$-manifold $M$ (satisfying a number of conditions), then $P(\widetilde{M};\pi_1(M))$ is the dual of the unit ball of the Thurston norm, see \cite[Theorem 3.35]{FriedlLueck2015b}.

-Provided that $G$ is an $L^2$-acyclic group of type $F$ with vanishing Whitehead group, one can define the $L^2$-torsion polytope of $G$ as $P(G) = P(EG;G)$.
-In the spirit of the list above, Friedl-Lück-Tillmann propose the following conjecture \cite[Conjecture 6.4]{FriedlLueckTillmann2016}.
+The $L^2$-torsion polytope has the potential to be a powerful geometric invariant on groups.
+Namely, if $G$ is an $L^2$-acyclic group of type $F$ which satisfies the Atiyah Conjecture and has vanishing Whitehead group, one can define the $L^2$-torsion polytope of $G$ as

+A forerunner version of the $L^2$-torsion polytope of groups was defined and examined by Friedl-Tillmann \cite{FriedlTillmann2015} in the special case where $G$ is a torsion-free group given by a presentation with two generators, one relation, and first Betti number $b_1(G) = 2$.
+They show that in this case $P(G)$ completely determines the BNS-invariant of Bieri-Neumann-Strebel \cite{Bierietal1987}.
+A similar result was obtained by Kielak and the author \cite[Corollary 6.4]{FunkeKielak2016} for some free-by-cyclic groups.

+This paper is motivated by the following conjecture of Friedl-Lück-Tillmann \cite[Conjecture 6.4]{FriedlLueckTillmann2016} about the $L^2$-torsion polytope of amenable groups.
+We mention that in the original formulation of the conjecture \emph{not virtually $\Z$} can be replaced with \emph{not isomorphic to $\Z$} since any torsion-free virtually $\Z$ group is in fact isomorphic to $\Z$.

 \begin{conj}[Vanishing of the $L^2$-torsion polytope of amenable groups] Let $G\neq \Z$ be an amenable group satisfying the Atiyah Conjecture.
 Suppose that $G$ is of type $F$ and that $\Wh(G) = 0$.
 Then we have for the $L^2$-torsion polytope \end{conj}